-Project risk management is the identification of potential risks within a project and the development of plans to counter these risks.
-Successful project risk management will help determine the probability of a particular risk happening and the impact it could have on the company, project or process.
+Project risk management identifies potential risks within a project and the development of plans to counter these risks.
+Successful project risk management will help determine the probability of a particular risk happening and its impact on the company, project or process.

-In big companies with a variety of objectives, projects can be significant risks.
+In big companies with various objectives, projects can be significant risks.
 In many organizations, projects will not meet target requirements in a satisfactory manner or will run over in terms of budget and time constraints.
 Threats that go unchecked can derail these projects, costing businesses significantly.
-As the University of Nebraska Lincoln notes, the success or failure of these projects depends on number of different variables.
+As the University of Nebraska Lincoln notes, the success or failure of these projects depends on a number of different variables.

-There are a number of threats that project risk management should seek to address.
+There are several threats that project risk management should seek to address.
 Any one of these could easily hinder the progress of a project and should be addressed in a timely fashion.

 The integration of new projects is bound to have some issues.
 These initiatives could lack the right amount of resources or have poor company buy-in (management or other employees questioning the value of projects) and unclear goals.

-Scope is another issue that can threaten a project because of how it can change.
+The scope is another issue that can threaten a project because of how it can change.
 Company expectations may grow as a project continues, or additional components can be tacked on depending on the progress.
-Also, poorly defined requirements will frequently necessitate a project’s scope be modified.
+Also, poorly defined requirements will frequently necessitate a project’s scope to be modified.

-That said, cost is still a critical consideration.
-Over the course of a project, cost can impact progress in several ways.
-Loss of funding can lead to lackluster results, errors in cost estimates can create complications and unforeseen price changes may also have an effect.
-Inadequate productivity and contingency planning are always issues to be wary of as well.
+That said, the cost is still a critical consideration.
+Over the course of a project, the cost can impact progress in several ways.
+Loss of funding can lead to lackluster results, errors in cost estimates can create complications, and unforeseen price changes may also affect.
+Inadequate productivity and contingency planning are always issues to be wary of.

-There are other risks that could invariably threaten the progress of a project as well.
-This is precisely why it’s so important that organizations develop a project risk management plan.
+Other risks could invariably threaten the progress of a project as well.
+This is why it’s so important that organizations develop a project risk management plan.

 The University of Nebraska Lincoln describes project risk management as an approach that will “Eliminate or minimize specific risks associated with individual projects through a systematic process of planning, identifying, analyzing, responding to, monitoring and controlling the areas or events that have the potential to cause unwanted change.”

 TechRepublic suggests the best practice for successful project risk management is creating it in advance.
-Project management procedures should make note of specifics – how teams manage issues, change of scope, risk, quality, communication, cost, timeline, etc. – before projects are approved.
-Having a clear project management plan ensures all the stakeholders understand how any given initiative will be carried out.
+Project management procedures should note specifics – how teams manage issues, changes of scope, risk, quality, communication, cost, timeline, etc. – before projects are approved.
+A clear project management plan ensures all the stakeholders understand how any given initiative will be carried out.

 “Once the project has been planned sufficiently, execution of the work can begin,” TechRepublic adds.
-“In theory, since you already have agreement on your project definition and since your workplan and project management procedures are in place, the only challenge is to execute your plans and processes correctly.”
+“In theory, since you already agree on your project definition and your work plan and project management procedures are in place, the only challenge is to execute your plans and processes correctly.”

 As any veteran business owner can attest, things seldom go exactly as planned.
-This is when the company will be challenged to put its project risk management to the test.
-Keen business knowledge, alongside tracking and monitoring tools, are is crucial for ensuring projects don’t get derailed by unforeseen circumstances.
+This is when the company will be challenged to test its project risk management.
+Along with tracking and monitoring tools, Keen business knowledge is crucial for ensuring projects don’t get derailed by unforeseen circumstances.

-Companies need to review their work plans on a regular basis to ensure everything is progressing in terms of schedule and budget.
-At these regular meetings, look for activities that could have and should have been finished prior to the deadline and determine whether the issue was the fault of the people in charge or if it was genuinely unavoidable.
+Companies need to review their work plans regularly to ensure everything is progressing in terms of schedule and budget.
+At these regular meetings, look for activities that could have been finished before the deadline and determine whether the issue was the fault of the people in charge or if it was genuinely unavoidable.

-Additionally, it’s important to monitor the budget.
-Projects tend to be executed because of their cost efficiency, and if an initiative looks to be going over budget, companies will need to determine whether it’s worth it to keep working and invest more.
+Additionally, it’s essential to monitor the budget.
+Projects tend to be executed because of their cost-efficiency.
+If an initiative goes over budget, companies will need to determine whether it’s worth it to keep working and invest more.